 Riley specializes in identification.
-He helps athletes realize that they are so much more than athletes.
-There’s an identity crisis among the vast majority of athletes, especially among elite-level athletes, which is causing substance abuse, depression, and suicide to rise at an alarming rate.
-It has become a very serious issue that Riley has personally suffered through and has overcome.
-He’s now using his vast experience and wisdom to help numerous athletes overcome it as well, or better yet, avoid it altogether.
+He helps athletes realize that they are more than athletes.
+There’s an identity crisis among the vast majority of athletes, especially among elite-level athletes, which is causing substance abuse, anxiety, depression, and suicide to rise at an alarming rate.
+It has become a very serious issue of epidemic proportions; an issue that Riley has personally suffered through and has overcome.
+Now, he’s using the wisdom God gave him through his experience to help countless athletes overcome this identity crisis as well, or better yet, avoid it altogether.
 Riley believes in a future where every athlete understands that sports do not define who they are.
 Sports are a platform, not a calling.

 Riley also specializes in leadership development.
-He helps athletes and coaches maximize their leadership potential by developing their character and teaching them the qualities and habits of all-time leaders.
-He also helps coaches realign their priorities, develop coaching philosophies, and build championship cultures.
+He helps athletes and coaches maximize the leadership gifts God gave them by teaching them how to develop their character and showing them the qualities and habits of all-time leaders.
+He also helps coaches realign their priorities, establish coaching philosophies, and build championship cultures.
 Most importantly, he helps coaches realize that their responsibilities go far beyond winning championships.
-He has experienced firsthand the impact coaches have on their athletes’ lives.
-Unfortunately, the majority of coaches are not aware of how powerful their influence is.
-Because of this, too many of them misuse and abuse their influence without realizing the life-long effects their words and actions have on their athletes who desperately want their approval.
-Riley believes in a future where every coach, at every level, fully comprehends the power and impact their influence has on all of their athletes, especially in life after sports.
+Riley has experienced firsthand the impact coaches make on their athletes’ lives.
+Unfortunately, the majority of coaches aren’t aware of the full power of their influence.
+Because of this, too many of them misuse and abuse their influence without realizing the life-long effects their words and actions have on their athletes; all of whom desperately want their approval.
+Riley believes in a future where every coach realizes and acknowledges the power and impact their influence has on every athlete who chooses to play for them; especially, in life after sports.